Yadira44/Yadira44/README.md

 - Hi, I’m @Yadira44
-- I’m interested in baseball analytics!
+- I am currently majoring in Electrical Engineering
-- I am currently majoring in Data Science
+- Most of my projects are currently data analytics, which were worked on when I majored in Data Science.
-- I also have a love for hockey !!
+- More EE projects coming soon!

 <!---
 Yadira44/Yadira44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.